Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables like a detective interrogating a suspect.**  You'll be amazed how often a simple "Hey, what's your value?" reveals the culprit.
-(And it's way less stressful than staring blankly at the code for hours, muttering about "magic".)
+- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I achieve this with a well-placed `print()` statement and a cup of coffee instead?"
+You'll be amazed how often the answer is "yes," saving you debugging headaches and maybe even a caffeine crash.
+(Bonus points if your `print()` statements are actually helpful, not just "Hello, world!" variations.)

 ---

-### 📅 Last Updated: 2025-03-08 16:16
+### 📅 Last Updated: 2025-03-09 01:09

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!